changeworld/azure-docs.pl-pl/articles/hdinsight/domain-joined/domain-joined-authentication-issues.md

 ### <a name="issue"></a>Problem

-Polecenie Job/HDFS nie powiodło `TokenNotFoundException`się z powodu błędu.
+Polecenie Job/HDFS nie powiodło się z powodu `TokenNotFoundException`.

 ### <a name="cause"></a>Przyczyna